 Watch our short video that could help you reduce your Business Rates

 The Government has introduced significant reforms to the Business Rates system.
-As you will read below, specialist know-how is essential to your rates mitigation game-plan over the 5 year duration of the 2017 Rating List.
+As you will read below, specialist know-how is essential to your rates mitigation game-plan over the revised 4 year duration of the 2017 Rating List.

 The rating system has been subject to extensive criticism from businesses, trade and industry bodies, as well as the surveying profession.